valu-03/band-name-generator/README.md

 The terminal menu and the GUI dropdown both read their options from `GENRES`, so it appears in each without touching interface code.

-## Ideas for later

-- Delete favourites (rewriting the file instead of appending to it)
-- Store favourites as JSON with genre and date, not just a name
-- A favourites tab in the GUI (`QTabWidget`)
-- `pytest` tests for `generator.py`

 ---

 Built as a step-by-step Python learning exercise: lists and dicts, functions as